GuacamoleKoala/EuropeanaTeapots/README.md

 **Introduction to the project**

 This repository is created by Jenske Verhamme.
-It has been made for a project regarding the course 'Data for Heritage Collections' by professor Fred Truyen.
+It has been made for a project regarding the courses Data for Heritage Collections: Exercise [F0CG6a] and Infrastructure for Digital Collections [F0CG7a] 2025, given by professor Fred Truyen.
 This course is part of the postgraduate degree in Cultural Heritage: digital transformation at Kuleuven.

 The project experiments with data scraping from Europeana via API and Python scripting.